Friday, January 8, 2021

 In order to reduce congestion, morning drop-off and dismissal will be modified.

-- For the first 30 days, no one except students may exit vehicles.
+- No one except students may exit vehicles.
 Our friendly staff will assist all students in getting them into their classrooms in a safe and comforting manner.

 - MGCS will have three designated drop-off locations.
-Self-screening confirmations and temperature scans will take place before students exit the vehicle.
+Self-screening confirmations and temperature scans will take place in homerooms classes.

 - Dismissal will remain staggered by grade level beginning with Kindergarten.
 Designated dismissal locations will be assigned to reduce congestion.

 In compliance with recent CDC recommendations, MGCS asks families to follow these carpooling guidelines .

 - When traveling in a vehicle with anyone other than your immediate family, all individuals should wear MGCS recommended style face coverings.

 Is there an online program option available while in-person instruction is provided?

 - At this time, MGCS encourages all students to attend in-person instruction.
 However, we understand that not every student may feel comfortable or able to attend due to a high risk medical condition.
 For this reason, MGCS will be using a flexible attendance policy.
 While in-person classes are taking place, all assignments will be posted daily (by 4:00 PM) for those students that are remote learning.
 This will be an assignment-based option that will require parental guidance.
 While some instructional videos may be posted, they are only intended to supplement classroom instruction.